Terrabits/trace-history/example/README.md

 # Trace History Example

-This example uses the Rohde & Schwarz `trace-history` command line utility to perform 100 Vector Network Analyzer (VNA) measurements and save the traces' history for each set file.
+This example uses the Rohde & Schwarz `trace-history` command line utility to save several hundred sweeps of Trace History data for each Vector Network Analyzer (VNA) set file (or measurement setup) in a list.

 ## Requirements